Chapter 3 Using DaSEH Materials Leaf

 3.4 Troubleshooting

-You may encounter errors trying to render our materials.
+You may encounter errors trying to render our materials from the .Rmd files.

 R packages versions can have updates to arguments and function names that can cause code to work differently or can break the code.